 Invariant natural killer T (iNKT) cells are a subset of innate-like T cells that act as important mediators of immune responses.
 In particular, iNKT cells have the ability to immediately produce large amounts of IFN-γ upon activation and thus initiate immune responses in various pathological conditions.
 However, molecular mechanisms that control IFN-γ production in iNKT cells are not fully understood.
 Here, we report that basic helix-loop-helix transcription factor family, member e40 (Bhlhe40), is an important regulator for IFN-γ production in iNKT cells.
 Bhlhe40 is highly expressed in stage 3 thymic iNKT cells and iNKT1 subsets, and the level of Bhlhe40 mRNA expression is correlated with Ifng mRNA expression in the resting state.
 Although Bhlhe40-deficient mice show normal iNKT cell development, Bhlhe40-deficient iNKT cells show significant impairment of IFN-γ production and antitumor effects.
 Bhlhe40 alone shows no significant effects on Ifng promoter activities but contributes to enhance T-box transcription factor Tbx21 (T-bet)-mediated Ifng promoter activation.
 Chromatin immunoprecipitation analysis revealed that Bhlhe40 accumulates in the T-box region of the Ifng locus and contributes to histone H3-lysine 9 acetylation of the Ifng locus, which is impaired without T-bet conditions.
 These results indicate that Bhlhe40 works as a cofactor of T-bet for enhancing IFN-γ production in iNKT cells.

-Hirotake Abe, Haruka Wada, Muhammad Baghdadi, Sayaka Nakanishi, Yuu Usui, Takahiro Tsuchikawa, Toshiaki Shichinohe, Satoshi Hirano and Ken-Ichiro Seino : Identification of a highly immunogenic mouse breast cancer sub cell line, 4T1-S., Human cell, Vol.29, No.2, 58-66, 2016.
+Hirotake Abe, Haruka Wada, Muhammad Baghdadi, Sayaka Nakanishi, Yuu Usui, Takahiro Tsuchikawa, Toshiaki Shichinohe, Satoshi Hirano and Ken-Ichiro Seino : Identification of a highly immunogenic mouse breast cancer sub cell line, 4T1-S., Human Cell, Vol.29, No.2, 58-66, 2016.

 (要約)